DexterInd/GoPiGo3/Projects/CompassRobot/README.md

 Now, play with it!

+#### Warning: the compass (DI IMU) is very sensitive to any electronic/electric devices (laptops, PCs, smartphones, LCDs, etc).
+This devices will affect the determined heading of the robot.

 ## Compass considerations

 The geographical location of the North pole is never static and it constantly changes as times passes.